drjdlarson/gust/docs/source/guide.rst

 You should be able to see the published image `here <https://hub.docker.com/repository/docker/ualager/gust-lager/general>`__.
 You can follow the instructions in the Install and Usage section to verify the functionality of the deployed software.

+After you are done packaging and deploying, check :code:`git status`.
+If you bumped the version, :code:`src/build/settings/base.json` file will have changes in :code:`version` string.
+In main branch, just add, commit, and push the new change.
+You can also create a tag in github with description.

 Adding more colors for vehicles
 ###############################